 We bought bonds over the month, taking advantage of rising yields.
-These included state-owned investment bank Kreditanstalt für Wiederaufbau 1.125% Senior 2025, adding to our holding of the dollar-denominated European Investment Bank 0.75% 2030 and continuing to buy more of the New South Wales Treasury 2.5% 2032.
+These included life assurer and pension firm Scottish Widows 5.5% 2023 and state-owned investment bank Kreditanstalt für Wiederaufbau 1.125% Senior 2025.
+We also added to our holding of the dollar-denominated European Investment Bank 0.75% 2030 and continued to buy more of the New South Wales Treasury 2.5% 2032.